GoogleCloudPlatform/k8s-config-connector/scripts/generate-google3-docs/resource-reference/generated/resource-docs/certificatemanager/certificatemanagercertificate.md

         </td>
         <td>
             <p><code class="apitype">object</code></p>
             <p>{% verbatim %}Authorizations that will be used for performing domain authorization.
-Either issuanceConfig or dnsAuthorizations should be specificed, but not both.{% endverbatim %}</p>
+Either issuanceConfig or dnsAuthorizations should be specified, but not both.{% endverbatim %}</p>
         </td>
     </tr>
     <tr>